Offer Popup Image

 FAQ ArrowFAQ Minus Arrow

 BVA is unique in its focus on the extremes of input ranges, unlike other techniques that might test random or all possible values.
-It’s often used in conjunction with equivalent partitioning, which divides input data into partitions that can be tested with a single representative value.
+It’s often used in conjunction with equivalent partitioning, which divides input data types into partitions that can be tested with a single representative value.
 BVA then tests the edges of these partitions.

 About the author